The road to Dalsnibba offers the Europe’s highest fjord view

-Dalsnibba is a mountain pass at an elevation of 1.476m (4,843ft) above the sea level, located in Stranda Municipality in Møre og Romsdal county in the western part of Norway.
+Dalsnibba is a natural viewpoint at an elevation of 1.460m (4,790ft) above the sea level, located in Stranda Municipality in Møre og Romsdal county in the western part of Norway.
 The drive offers the Europe’s highest fjord view by road.
-The road to the summit is very steep, with sections up to 12,3%.
+It's one of the highest roads of the country.

 The road to the summit was paved in 2013.
 It’s called the Nibbevegen road.
 It’s a very exciting drive, with 11 sharp hairpin bends.
 Driving up the beautiful and winding road you will discover the unspoiled back country and be part of one of the most beautiful and exciting drives in Norway.